kevgo/tricorder/README.md

 Tricorder can also compile tools from source.

-In addition to general-purpose commands for linting (`tricorder lint`) and formatting (`tricorder fix`),
-Tricorder provides special commands that run the appropriate code quality checks for the current situation:

-- `tricorder postedit` runs after an AI agent has generated code.
-  It lints only the uncommitted files.
-  This helps the AI agent generate code free of smells.
-- `tricorder ci` runs on CI.
-  It lints all code and verifies that everything is correctly formatted
-- `tricorder precommit` runs inside a Git pre-commit hook.
-  It formats only the staged files.
-- `tricorder pitstop` runs during manual coding.
-  It fixes all auto-fixable issues and prints a list of the remaining issues that require manual or AI attention.

 With Tricorder, you no longer have to:

 - keep track which file types exist in each codebase